naza-webtech/location-using-phoneNumber/README.md

 # location-using-phoneNumber
-by having phonenumber only u can get all information about loacation
+by having phonenumber only u can get all information about location  of phone